Titans (2018 TV series): Development

-In April 2017, Warner Bros. announced that Titans would debut in 2018 on DC Comics' own direct-to-consumer digital service.
-The series is developed by Goldsman, Johns, Greg Berlanti and Sarah Schechter, with Goldsman, Johns and Berlanti writing the pilot episode.
+In April 2017, Warner Bros. announced the series Titans to debut in 2018 on DC Comics' own direct-to-consumer digital service.
+The series was developed by Goldsman, Johns, Greg Berlanti and Sarah Schechter, with Goldsman, Johns and Berlanti writing the pilot episode.
 Showrunner duties were given to Greg Walker.
 All are also executive producers of the series for Weed Road Pictures and Berlanti Productions in association with Warner Bros Television.
 Though twelve episodes were initially announced, the eleventh episode was billed as the first-season finale in December 2018.

 Ahead of the series' premiere at New York Comic Con in October 2018, Titans was renewed for a second season and the elements of the twelfth episode of the first season were moved to the second season's premiere.
 The 13-episode second season premiered on September 6, 2019.
-Production of season2 was temporarily put on hold in July 2019 due to the accidental death of special effects coordinator Warren Appleby; the season2 premiere is dedicated in his memory.
+Production of season 2 was temporarily put on hold in July 2019 due to the accidental death of special effects coordinator Warren Appleby; the season 2 premiere is dedicated in his memory.

-DC confirmed a third season in November 2019, which was scheduled to premiere in the fourth quarter of 2020, but was delayed amid the COVID-19 pandemic.
-For the third season, DC Chief Creative Officer Jim Lee announced that the series would be moving to HBO Max.
-At the DC FanDome in August 2020, Walker revealed that the third season will take place in Gotham City and feature appearances from Red Hood, Jonathan Crane, and Barbara Gordon.
+The third season was scheduled to premiere in the fourth quarter of 2020, but was delayed amid the COVID-19 pandemic.
+For the third season, the series moved to HBO Max.
+The third season takes place in Gotham City and features the appearances of Red Hood, Jonathan Crane, and Barbara Gordon.

-A fourth season was announced at DC FanDome in October 2021.
-In January 2023, it was reported that the series is to end with the fourth season.
+The fourth and final season premiered on November 3, 2022, and ended on May 11, 2023.

 Writing

 Johns noted the series was inspired mostly by the Teen Titans comics of the 1980s, since that comic's run "had so much drama" and "was so revolutionary for its time".
-He added, "We really wanted to lean into the idea that every Titan of these Titans is a doorway into another genre.
+He added: "We really wanted to lean into the idea that every Titan of these Titans is a doorway into another genre.
 With Rachel [a.k.a.
-Raven], it's the supernatural and the horror, and the first season really focuses on who Raven is and how the Titans galvanize around her."
-Johns also felt the series would be "a little more adult" than the television series Riverdale, calling it "not necessarily a teen drama, [but] more of an adventure piece".
-He said that tonally, "We wanted to do something different from everything else out there.
-We wanted to arrive at a tone that wasn't as welcoming as some of the DC shows have been, nor as nihilistic as some of the films have been."
+Raven], it's the supernatural and the horror, and the first season really focuses on who Raven is and how the Titans galvanize around her".
+Johns also felt the series would be "a little more adult" than the television series Riverdale, calling it "not necessarily a teen drama, but more of an adventure piece".
+Regarding the show's tone, Johns said that they "wanted to do something different from everything else out there.
+We wanted to arrive at a tone that wasn't as welcoming as some of the DC shows have been, nor as nihilistic as some of the films have been".
 Goldsman said that as the series continues, it will ask "How are these broken people going to cohere?
 Or will they?"
 Johns noted that Robin's infamous line in the pilot—"Fuck Batman"—was a late addition to the script.
-Thwaites said of the line, "I thought it was perfect ...
+Thwaites said of the line: "I thought it was perfect ...
 This is not a show about Batman.
-It's a show about Dick."
+It's a show about Dick".